Intechgambit/nexus-g-core/README.md

 ## LLM Assistants (Enterprise)
 * **EcoTrack AI:** A dedicated assistant for workflow setup, troubleshooting, and query optimization—converting plain English into complex NCBI search syntax.
-* **Geneie Dataset Assistant:** A natural-language interrogation engine located within the dashboard.
+* **Geneie Dataset Assistant:** A natural-language interrogation engine located as a standalone and within the dashboard.
 Users can ask complex biological questions regarding top organisms, gene names, and sequence features without manual filtering.

 ---